sergio94al/Automatic_design_of_quantum_feature_maps_Genetic_Auto-Generation/README.md

 <img src="https://github.com/sergio94al/Automatic-design-of-quantum-feature-maps/blob/main/General_tech.png" width="600" height="500">

 The goal of the technique is to achieve the quantum circuit that provides the best test data accuracy, as well as the smallest ansatz size.
-As the objective of the fitness function is the test accuracy, we force the circuit to be robust and there is no overfitting.
+As the objective of the fitness function is the test accuracy, we force the circuit to be robust and to avoid overfitting effects.

 Taking into account the ansatz size, our goal is to minimize it as much as possible in order to have solutions that avoid expressibility problems.
 In addition, we penalize the occurrence of CNOT (entangling gates), in order to achieve solutions with lower computational cost and quantum-inspired solutions.